Oakwood Community School

 As you begin your journey in finding a school for your child, we encourage you to contact the school to arrange a time to look around.
+We are a Social and Emotional Health School also dealing with ASD issues on a daily basis.
 If you do have any questions, then please do not hesitate to contact us.

 We hope you will enjoy looking through the pages of this website.
 It represents a small part of the work that we do, but will hopefully give you an insight into what can be achieved when teachers believe in the children in their care, and the children, in turn, come to believe in them.

 Wayne Parkes – Headteacher

 ‘The Headteacher provides effective leadership through a clear vision for what disadvantaged pupils can achieve.
 The staff respond positively to the culture of high expectations and appropriate challenge for all pupils.’